Tag Archives: Bike maintance tips

 Look for cracks, signs of fatigue

-Here’s a bonus hint.
-Wiping down your bike offers you a chance to inspect the frame thoroughly.
-While cleaning, look for cracks or metal fatigue, particularly near welded spots and on the bottom bracket, which supports much of your weight.
+Here’s a bonus hint: Wiping down your bike allows you to inspect the frame thoroughly.
+While cleaning, look for cracks or metal fatigue, particularly near welded spots on the bottom bracket, which supports much of your weight.

 3. Cleaning your drivetrain